agmsb/mildly-helpful-cloudshell/README.md

 ## Save some space!

-`Cloud Shell` only comes with 5 GB for your $HOME.
+`Cloud Shell` only comes with 5 GB for your `$HOME`.
 Lol.
 So clean up every once in awhile!

 You could clean up `docker` images using:
 ```